bakzonehey/create-your-own-adventure/english/wake-up/vigilante/vigilante.md

 You slowly open your eyes and found yourself in a dimly lit room, lying on an uncomfortable bed.

-You found your right hand is cuffed to the side of the bed.
+You found your right hand cuffed to the side of the bed.

 You also found yourself feeling quite dizzy, you captor must have drugged you after he knocked you out.

-Looking for clues, you were investigating a warehouse.
+You were investigating a warehouse looking for clues.

-That huge guy came out of no where and start attcking you.
+A huge guy came out of nowhere and started attcking you.

-Being the more skillful fighter, you hit him twice and then kicked him in the face.
+Being the more skillful fighter, you punched him twice and then kicked him once, all in the face.

-But that seems to have little effect on him, he counter with a back-hand swing, and hit you on the side of your head.
+But that seems to have little effect on him, he countered with a back-hand swing, and hit you on the side of your head.

 The next thing you remember is the strange dream of marshmallow and deserted island.